buuug7/notes/css/basic.md

 ### transition-timing-function

-The timing function determines how each property's value is calculated during the transition. by default, the transition is ease:it accelerates at the start and slows at the end.
+The timing function determines how each property's value is calculated during the transition. by default, the transition is ease: it accelerates at the start and slows at the end.

 - `ease` slow start, fast middle, slow end
 - `linear` constant speed